StefanResearch/StefanResearch.github.io/_pages/talk-ashwin.md

 ---
 permalink: /talk-ashwin/
-title: "Talk by Ashwin Singh on Queer In AI: A Case Study in Community-Led Participatory AI"
+title: "Talk by Ashwin Singh (UPF) on 'Queer In AI: A Case Study in Community-Led Participatory AI'"
 author_profile: false
 redirect_from:
 ---